Azure/magic-module-specs/RESOURCE_SPEC.md

 * `!ruby/object:Api::Azure::Type::ResourceGroupName`: the resource group name.
 * `!ruby/object:Api::Azure::Type::ResourceReference`: the ID of a resource.
 * `!ruby/object:Api::Azure::Type::Tags`: the tags in Azure resources.
+* `!ruby/object:Api::Azure::Type::BooleanEnum`: a boolean property based on a two-value enumeration type.

 All types supports the following attributes: